primatejs/primate/docs/guide/getting-started.md

 ### Expressive

 * Routes are pure functions that transform requests into responses
-* Route functions receive a prepared request object with easily accessible `body`, `path`, `query`, `cookies` and `headers` fields
+* Route functions accept a prepared request object with easily accessible `body`, `path`, `query`, `cookies` and `headers` fields

 ### Minimal